campbell000/blog/content/articles/play-this-eternal-sonata.md

 I often judge a game's story by one simple metric: how much am I thinking about it in the days/weeks after I finish it?
 For *Symphonia*, not at all.
 For *Eternal Sonata*?
 At least a few days, if not a week or so.
 This metric speaks volumes about *Eternal Sonata's* success at creating a captivating, memorable experience.

-Before I get ahead of myself and call *Eternal Sonata* a masterpiece (it's not), I'll leave at this: it's a game that deserves to be played *despite* its flaws.
-You may not appreciate its art and music as much as I did, but if you have even a slight appreciation for the arts, then you owe it to yourself to give it a shot if you're looking for something different.
+Before I get ahead of myself and call *Eternal Sonata* a masterpiece (it's not), I'll leave it at this: it's a game that, despite it's flaws, succeeds at what it sets out to do.
+If you have even a slight appreciation for the art or music, then you owe it to yourself to give this game a chance.
+At the very least, if you've become bored with this decade's endless sea of looter-shooters and empty open-worlds (excluding *Breath of the Wild*, as that game is a masterpiece) and are looking for something different, I'd recommend *Eternal Sonata* as a pleasant palette cleanser.

 **My Rating:** 4 Creepy, yet Beautiful, Anime Eyes out of 5.